JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 If PowerShell blocks the script with a security error, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` first, then try again.

-Your terminal prompt should now show `(.venv)` at the beginning.
-This tells you the venv is active.
-If you open a new terminal, you will need to activate it again — the activation only applies to the current shell session.

 **Step 4.** Install dependencies:

 ```
 pip install requests arize-phoenix arize-phoenix-evals pandas openai
 ```

-The `requests` package is all that `traces/run_traces.py` needs.
-The remaining packages are for `evaluations/run_evals.py`, which uses the Phoenix client to pull traces and the Phoenix evals library to score them with gpt-4o.
-If your system has Anaconda installed, make sure your venv is not inheriting Anaconda's packages — run `conda deactivate` before activating your venv if you see `ValueError: numpy.dtype size changed`.

-You only need to install these once.
-In future terminal sessions, just activate the venv:

-On macOS or Linux: `cd src && source .venv/bin/activate`

-On Windows: `cd src` then `.venv\Scripts\activate.bat` or `.venv\Scripts\Activate.ps1`

 ---

 ## Generate Traces and Run Evaluations

 This is the core observability workflow: generate traces by sending real queries to the agent, then score those traces with three LLM-as-judge metrics.
-Both scripts run from the same venv in the same terminal session.

 Make sure you are in the `src/` directory with the venv active and the Docker stack is running.

-If you prefer to work with trace data offline, the trace generator saves each query's input and response to a timestamped JSON file in the `src/` directory.

 ### Generate traces